 You don’t have to be a high-roller to enjoy playing in Vegas.
-When it comes to Downtown vs. the Strip, you should know that downtown does have its good aspects, just as old school vibe and low table minimums.
+When it comes to Downtown vs. the Strip, you should know that downtown does have its good aspects, just as othe ld-school vibe and low table minimums.
 The bets start at $1 at the Casino Royal on the Strip, which means your coin roll will go a lot further.
-The Flamingo is another great place to get in some inexpensive game play, with bets starting as low as $5.
-El Cortex has the best blackjack tables around, and bets start at $5, and sometimes go as low as $3 on the weekedays.
+The Flamingo is another great place to get in some inexpensive gameplay, with bets starting as low as $5.
+El Cortex has the best blackjack tables around, and bets start at $5 and sometimes go as low as $3 on the weekdays.

 Las Vegas Nightlife

 Now that you have some money in your pocket, and a little time on your hands, this is the part where you slip off your panties, loosen your noose, toss aside all hesitation and fears, and experience the evening portion of Vegas.
 Yeah, we’re talking about the nightclubs, singles bars, and strip clubs.